-Deadlines .
+Deadlines.
 All deadlines are in Eastern Time (ET).

 English.
-You forfeit all possible points for an assignment if your submission is not written/spoken in English.
+You forfeit all possible points for assignments not written/spoken in English.

 Late work.
-You may submit Assignments late.
+You may submit essays late.
 Lateness penalties increase cumulatively.
 Submitting work 1 second after the deadline yields a -2% point penalty.
 For each additional hour after the deadline, you lose an additional -2%.
-This means that you may submit work up to 48 hours after the due date.
+This means that you may submit work (technically) up to 48 hours after the due date.